naoshibaikyu/cyborgresistance/halloween.md

 OniSilver: **[is fighting back against the attacking wolf]** Ughhh!
 Begone.... foul beast!!

-UlalaMolly: Dimey!!!
+UlalaMolly Shocked: Dimey!!!

 %At the sound of Molly's voice, the transformed Gilliam Knight turns its attention towards her instead.

-UlalaMolly: Oh no no no, stay back!
+UlalaMolly Shocked: Oh no no no, stay back!

 %The wolf lunges at Molly instead, pinning her down on the ground!

-UlalaMolly: Eeek!!!
+UlalaMolly Shocked: Eeek!!!
 I'm trapped!

 GilliamKnightWolf: **[snarls]**